ringo/ringojs.org-containerized/website/content/documentation/ringo_from_git.md

 # Install Ringo from Git

-Instead of installing a precompiled Ringo release, you can also use the current git master.
+Instead of installing a precompiled Ringo release, you can also use the current git `main`.
 This requires more tools and knowledge about Java development since you have to build Ringo by yourself.

 In addition to Java you will need [Apache Ant](http://ant.apache.org/) and the [Apache Ivy plugin](http://ant.apache.org/ivy/) for Ant.